Rahul-2045/NETFLIX-_MOVIES_AND_TV_SHOWS_CLUSTRING/README.md

   optimizing their content library to meet user expectations.
 The code provided in this project serves as a foundation for implementing Netflix Movies and TV Shows Clustering, and it can be further customized and expanded to meet specific requirements and objectives.
 Please refer to the documentation and code for detailed instructions on how to use and adapt the project for your own needs.

+  For complete project video explaination and to downoad the dataset: sharing Feel free to explore the repository to gain further insights into the code implementation, methodology, and findings.
+  Connect with me on www.linkedin.com/in/rahul-verma- Happy Learning!